Sri Guru Granth Sahib World University: Academics

 The academic year consists of two semesters with final examinations in the months of May and December.
 The curriculum is based on industry experience, collaborative research, and hands-on lab courses.
 An advisory committee of industrialists and chief operating officers provides insights for formulating the curriculum to make the students industry ready.
 Academicians from institutions including Massey University (New York), London School of Economics & Political Science, and University of Cambridge (UK) visit the campus to interact with the students as guest faculty on a regular basis.

 With the mandate to focus on intensive study, research and training, major academic thrust areas are world religions, arts and humanities, social sciences, pure and applied sciences, engineering sciences, medical sciences, commerce & management and sports.
 To produce "global professionals", the university is also focusing on emerging technologies including biotechnology, nanotechnology, information technology, environmental science, and agriculture science.

 The students are provided with opportunities for internships, community service, on-campus jobs, and research opportunities.

-National and international conferences, faculty development programmes and workshops for students are organized on regular basis where faculty and students participate from within and outside the country.
+National and international conferences, faculty development programmes and workshops for students are organized on a regular basis where faculty and students participate from within and outside the country.